 10. Believing CMS sets prices unilaterally.
 The process involves manufacturer counter-offers, evidence submissions, and a defined methodology.
 Manufacturers participate.

-12. Confusing MFP with Average Sales Price (ASP) or AMP.
+12. Confusing the MFP with Average Sales Price (ASP) or AMP.
 ASP is the Medicare Part B reimbursement benchmark; AMP is the Medicaid benchmark.
-MFP is a new third pricing benchmark for selected Part D drugs.
+The MFP is a new third pricing benchmark for selected Part D drugs.

 13. Missing the future negotiation schedule.
-15 more drugs in 2027, 20 per year after 2029.
-The program continues to expand.
+More drugs are added every year, and the program continues to expand.

 Quick reference: 2026 MFPs and Georgia beneficiary impact

-Drug 2024 list (mo) 2026 MFP (mo) 25% cost-sharing (mo) Annual cost-sharing
+Drug List price (mo) 2026 MFP (mo) Illustrative cost-sharing (mo) Illustrative annual cost-sharing

 Eliquis $521 $231 $57.75 $693